Thappad Movie Review: Taapsee Pannu's Film Echoes Loud And Makes A Powerful Statement

 Pavail Gulati as the highly-ambitious husband delivers a confident act and holds his own in front of a powerful performer like Taapsee.

 Kumud Mishra and Ratna Pathak Shah as Amrita's parents give you many heartwarming moments in the film.
 Despite being laden with a half-baked role, Dia Mirza lends some simplicity to the narrative.
 Geetika Vidya Odhyan is in a top form.
 Maya Sarao impresses in parts and pieces.
+Naila Grewal who essays the role of Swati, Amrita's future sister-in-law too adds to the narrative with a strong performance.

 Technical Aspects